carpentries-incubator/Natural-language-processing/episodes/01-introduction.md

 3317
 ```

-Note that in this case each sentence is a python object, and the property `.text` returns an untokenized string (in terms of words).
+Note that in this case each sentence is a Python object, and the property `.text` returns an untokenized string (in terms of words).
 But we can still access the list of word tokens inside each sentence object if we want:

 ```python
 sents_sample = list(doc.sents)[:10]